PbTe/SnTe heterostructures -- candidate platform for studying spin-triplet superconductivity

-\quad The calculated values of coherence lengths do not differ much from dataset to dataset (regions 1-4), and the qualitative temperature trend is conserved.
-The results are presented in Fig.\ref{fig:xi}c).
+The calculated values of coherence lengths do not differ much from dataset to dataset (regions 1-2), and the qualitative temperature trend is conserved.
+The results are presented in Figure \ref{fig:xi}e).
 One can see that $\xi_{\perp}$ never exceeds the thickness of the PbTe or SnTe layer ($100$ nm), which suggests Cooper pairs are localized at the single interface.
-On the other hand $\xi_{||}$ is not bound by such a limitation and can reach hundreds of nanometers near the critical temperature.
+On the other hand $\xi_{||}$ can reach hundreds of nanometers near the critical temperature.
 At low temperatures, the coherence length approaches a value of a few tens of nm, equal to around $10-20$ nm in the case of $\xi_{\perp}$ and $30-40$ nm in the case of $\xi_{||}$.
 Other quantities describing the SC state were evaluated: the effective thickness of the superconducting phase $d$ and a dimensionless factor describing the effective strength of the two-dimensionality of the superconducting layer $r$ \cite{wawro_electron_1993,nakajima_superconducting_1989,fogel_interfacial_2002}:

 where $\lambda$ is the distance between SC interfaces ($\lambda\simeq100$ nm).
-The calculated $d$ as a function of temperature is presented in Fig.\ref{fig:xi}d).
-This parameter increases with decreasing temperature.
-This finding ties nicely with the predictions of Tang and Fu \cite{tang_strain-induced_2014}: as stress from interface dislocation relaxes with distance from the interface, the $T_c$ can be spatially dependent along the growth direction.
-This fact effectively translates to an increase of superconducting phase volume with decreasing temperature and could possibly explain unusual $H_{c\perp}$ behaviour.
+The calculated value of $d$ as a function of temperature is presented in Figure \ref{fig:xi}f).
+This parameter increases with decreasing temperature, reaching $15~nm$ at $T=1.5~K$.
+This finding agrees with the predictions of Tang and Fu \cite{tang_strain-induced_2014}: as stress from interface dislocation relaxes far from the interface, the $T_c$ can be spatially dependent along the growth direction.
+This fact effectively translates to an increase of superconducting phase volume with decreasing temperature.
 The interpretation of the $r$ parameter introduced above is as follows: when $r\ll1$, the SC phase is 2D; when $r\gg1$, the SC phase is 3D.
 The evaluated $r$ is consistently smaller than $0.25$, explicitly confirming the 2D nature of SC condensate \cite{nakajima_superconducting_1989}.